mmuratarat/mmuratarat.github.io/_pages/faq.md

 75. [What to do when normality assumption is violated?](#what-to-do-when-normality-assumption-is-violated)
 76. [How to see non-Spherical disturbances?](#how-to-see-non-spherical-disturbances)
 77. What is the sum of the independent normal distributed random variables?
+78. Why do we use t-distribution for the significance test of linear regression coefficients?

 [General Machine Learning](#general-machine-learning)